Raymond Thompson: Honours

 Thompson has been a juror at BAFTA and the International Emmy Awards.
 In the 2003 New Year Honours, he was appointed a Member of the New Zealand Order of Merit, for services to television and entertainment.
 In the same year he also received an honours award at Dragon*Con.

 Personal life

-Thompson has Asperger syndrome, an autism spectrum condition.
+Thompson had Asperger syndrome, an autism spectrum condition.
 Thompson's son was also diagnosed.
 Thompson founded the Cloud 9's Children Foundation, which aims to support families in Oceania affected by Asperger syndrome.

-A wine lover, Thompson owns Tirohana Estate, a boutique New Zealand vineyard on the outskirts of Martinborough, in the Wairarapa region.
+A wine lover, Thompson owned Tirohana Estate, a boutique New Zealand vineyard on the outskirts of Martinborough, in the Wairarapa region.